Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking

 \subsection{Prefetching Results}

-In the prefetching step, we compare our HAtten with the following baselines: BM25, Sent2vec \cite{pagliardini2017unsupervised}, and NNSelect \cite{bhagavatula-etal-2018-content}.
-BM25 was used as the prefetching method in previous works \cite{medic-snajder-2020-improved,10.1145/3077136.3080730,10.1145/2600428.2609585}.
-Sent2vec is an unsupervised text encoder which computes a text embedding by averaging the embeddings of all words in the text.
-Here we use the 600-dim word embedding pretrained on the Wikipedia corpus.
-Although NNSelect \cite{bhagavatula-etal-2018-content} computes text embeddings also by averaging, it is a supervised model in which the magnitude of the embedding of each word in the vocabulary is trained on the citation recommendation task.
-Since NNSelect was originally used for global citation recommendation on a different dataset, we retrained NNSelect on each of our datasets using the same training configuration as our HAtten model.
-We evaluated the prefetching performance using average prefetching time, MRR (computed on top $2000$ candidates) and Recall@K (R@K for short), where $K=10,100,200,500,1000,2000$.

-Our HAtten model significantly outperformed all baselines (including the strong baseline BM25, Table \ref{tab:res_prefetch}) on the ACL-200, RefSeer and the arXiv datasets, evaluated by MRR and Recall@K. We also observed the following phenomena.
-First, for larger $K$, such as $K=200,500,1000,2000$, the improvement of Recall@K with respect to the baselines is more significant on all four datasets, where the increase is usually more than $0.1$, which means that the theoretical upper bound of the final reranking recall will be higher using our HAtten prefetching system.
+Our HAtten model significantly outperformed all baselines (including the strong baseline BM25, Table \ref{tab:res_prefetch}) on the ACL-200, RefSeer and the arXiv datasets, evaluated in terms of MRR and R@K. We observed that, first, for larger $K$, such as $K=200,500,1000,2000$, the improvement of R@K with respect to the baselines is more pronounced on all four datasets, where the increase is usually larger than $0.1$, which means that the theoretical upper bound of the final reranking recall will be higher when using our HAtten prefetching system.